freaklearner/C-Projects/README.md

 ## Postorder
-This program do postfix of infix form and also shows elements of stack or scanned elements at each step.
+This program give postfix of infix form as an output and also shows elements of stack or scanned elements at each step.

 ##### This program takes an infix equation and perform infix to postfix equation and each step or can say contents of stack or scanned element at each step can be seen.